schroscatt/Advanced-Encryption-Standard-Implementation/README.md

+Advanced Encryption Standart is implemented as a group project of the Information Security course.

+Contributors: Gozde Unver, Sevde Sarıkaya, Ahmet Necip Gorgulu

+See the [documentation](https://github.com/schroscatt/Advanced-Encryption-Standard-Implementation/blob/master/cmpe%20494%20report.pdf) for detailed information.

 # How to run the code
 You should have an inptu and a key file.
 An example input file is present here with the name "inputFile" and key file is "keyFile".
 In the project directory, type these commands on the terminal:<br>